The Encyclopedia of Oklahoma History and Culture

 The Ozark Trail Highway was a short-lived but significant cross-country transportation artery that existed in name from 1915 to 1926.
 It was a by-product of rapidly developing technology that created the automobile and tourism industries and enabled agricultural mechanization and the trucking industry.
 These began to flourish in the 1910s.
 In 1915 Oklahomans owned approximately 60,000 cars and trucks, and after the war, the number more than doubled.
 Oklahoma's highway department and the Good Roads Association promoted the improvement of motor routes, as did the federal government with its U.S. Bureau of Public Roads.
 The USBPR created numerous "national highways," and nine of these crossed Oklahoma.

 In 1913 an Arkansas tourism entrepreneur, William "Coin" Harvey, created the Ozark Trail (or Trails) Association.
-Its mission was to promote an improved highway from St. Louis, Missouri, to Las Vegas, Nevada, across Missouri, Kansas, and Oklahoma (it would pass through his home town, Monte Ne, Arkansas).
+Its mission was to promote an improved highway from St. Louis, Missouri, to Las Vegas, New Mexico, across Missouri, Kansas, and Oklahoma (it would pass through his home town, Monte Ne, Arkansas).
 Cyrus Avery of Tulsa helped organize an Oklahoma branch of the Ozark Trail Association (OTA) in 1914, and the group held several "national" conventions, two of which were in Oklahoma.
 J. A. McLaughlin, of Chandler, Oklahoma, served one year as president.

 The Ozark Trail Highway had several proposed routes, the important of which would pass through the Oklahoma towns of Sapulpa, Depew, Bristow, Stroud, Davenport, Chandler, Wellston, Luther, Arcadia, and Oklahoma City.
 Other routes would substitute Tulsa, Henryetta, Okemah, and Prague to Oklahoma City.
 The Sapulpa to Oklahoma City line proved the most traveled and prevailed.
 Often the route followed section-line roads and had a right-angle turn every mile, making for a slow, arduous journey.
 At first the OTA marked the route by painting telephone poles green and white; later, the association erected tall, slender, white obelisks with pyramidal tops and green directional lettering to point travelers on their way.
 In addition, the highway had various diversions in its route, leading to confusion.
 OTA also distributed a log book with turn-by-turn directions.